avigad/mathematics_in_lean_source/source/logic.rst

     #check true
     #check false

-The first line, ``variables A B C : Prop``, declares some variables ranging over propositions.
+The first line, ``variables A B : Prop``, declares some variables ranging over propositions.
 In VS Code, you can type the symbols ``→``, ``∧``, ``∨``, ``¬``, and ``↔`` as
 ``\r``, ``\and,`` ``\or``, ``\not`` and ``\iff``, respectively.
-(The symbols don't appear until you hit space or the tab key.)
+(The symbols don't appear until you hit space or the tab key.
+If your keyboard does not have a backslash, you can change the leading character in by setting ``lean.input.leader`` in VS Code.)
 When reading a Lean file,
 if you hover over a symbol,
 VS Code will show you the syntax that can be used to enter it.